Best of Windows

 2.58 MB

-4.01 MB
+5.80 MB

 The musical pieces listed above have been created by computer.
 The principle that I've used is extremely simple:

 A program that I've called 'Soundmaps' repetitively sends data contained in bitmaps to the PC's soundcard.
 The bitmaps can be static (e.g. a photo) or dynamic (a rectangle on the desktop).
-In the latter case, the image contained inside the rectangle will change when manipulations are carried out in a drawing program like photoshop.
-Hence, the sound changes while drawing, typing or surfing, thus alowing for interactivity.
+In the latter case, the image contained inside the rectangle will change when manipulations are carried out in a drawing program.
+Hence, the sound changes while drawing, typing or surfing, thus allowing for interactivity.
 The bitmap pixels can be sent to the soundcard without any data manipulation, which results in a rather high-pitched noisy sound (as in 'Pond').
 In a second mode, each scan line of the bitmap is interpreted as a frequency spectrum, bass on the left, soprano on the right.
-Fourrier transformation (i.e. transformation from the frequency- to the time-domain) of each scanline, before sending the data to the soundcard, results in a sound that may give the impression of rising bubbles or tinkling bells.
+Fourier transformation (i.e. transformation from the frequency- to the time-domain) of each scanline, before sending the data to the soundcard, results in a sound that may give the impression of rising bubbles or tinkling bells.
 In the third mode, each scan line is interpreted as a keyboard, each pixel on the scan line being a white or black key.
-As with MIDI, the keyboard may be associated with an instrument of choice.
+As with MIDI, the keyboard may be associated with an instrument.
 In that case the bitmap fulfils more or less the same role as piano rolls in former times.

 Contact: